-Looking to outsource your high-end machinery manufacturing but not sure what kind a good contract manufacturer looks like?
-Contract manufacturing is still alive and well within the US, if you know where to look.
+Looking to outsource your high-end machinery manufacturing but not sure what kind of good contract manufacturer looks like?
+Contract manufacturing is still alive and well within the US if you know where to look.
 But what exactly should an OEM look for when outsourcing their machines or equipment within the US?

-While some OEMs can afford to manufacture their product using just any local CNC machining or assembly house, others require a more sophisticated contract manufacturer to manage complete machinery or equipment builds.
-Industries such as defense, medical, semiconductor and energy all have unique requirements that determine how the entire manufacturing and quality process MUST be handled.
+Some OEMs can afford to manufacture their product using just any local CNC machining or assembly shop.
+Other OEMs may require a more sophisticated contract manufacturer to manage the production of complete machinery or equipment builds according to very specific quality and regulatory standards.
+Industries such as defense, medical, semiconductor, and energy all have unique requirements that determine how the entire manufacturing and quality process MUST be handled.

 To adapt to these exceptional needs, a great contract manufacturer will have a series of robust quality systems in place–while also continually striving towards operational improvements internally–to manage any unique requirements set forth by the OEM, as the customers’ products flow through each stage within the manufacturing process.